LarsBesselmann/TechXchange-WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes02.png)</kbd>

 3. Click on the blue link to open the file **UpperServlet.java** in the IDE.
-The UpperSetvlet.java window will open in a new group and you can see the instructions and the code next to each other.
+The UpperServlet.java window will open in a new group and you can see the instructions and the code next to each other.

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes04.png)</kbd>

-4. Select the class or the method that uses the **ResponseUtils.encodeDataString()** method.
-Inthis case, select the code from line 14 to 34.
+4. You could select the class or the method that uses the **ResponseUtils.encodeDataString()** method.
+In this case, select the whole class.
 On the **Modernize to Liberty** tab, click the button **Help me**.

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes05.png)</kbd>